pilarvillanueva/criticalarchives/assignments/index.md

 *Submission guidelines*
 * Check out the [sample reviews on the resources tab](https://guides.lib.utexas.edu/latinamericanstudies) for inspiration.
-* Follow the [“Making a Blog Post” tutorial](../../resources/index.html) to upload your article.
+* Follow the [“Publishing a Digital Review” tutorial](http://www.halperta.com/criticalarchives/tutorial/blog-instructions/) to upload your article.
+* Your review may be written in Spanish or English.

 <a href="#top">Back to top</a>